Employee Assistance Program (EAP) for Disability & Community Support Services in Australia

 Building Resilient Teams

-When Sarah's employer made the EAP available to her, she decided to take use of it.
-She sought the assistance of a counselor, who assisted her in establishing boundaries, learning how to cope with stress, and coping with the mental burden exerted by her employment.
-Over the course of time, Sarah came to the realization that she was more motivated at work and that she did not feel as isolated while confronting the challenges that she had at her profession.
-She benefited from the EAP in a variety of different ways.
-She continued to be able to provide her customers with the high-quality treatment that they required.
+Sarah took the decision to utilise the Employee Assistance Program (EAP) when her company made it available to her.
+A counsellor was able to aid her in establishing boundaries, learning how to manage with stress, and coping with the mental strain that was exerted by her work.
+She sought the advice of a counsellor.
+Sarah came to the realisation that she was more motivated at work and that she did not feel as isolated while confronting the challenges that she had at her profession over the course of time.
+This realisation occurred as a result of Sarah's gradual realisation of the situation.
+Her participation in the EAP was beneficial to her in a number of different ways.
+She was able to supply her clients with the high-quality care that they demanded during the whole duration of her business.

 Aligning with Compliance and Duty of Care